Advanced studies in Ayurveda medicine

 To the full degree program

-- Application of Ayurveda medicine in a professional context
+• Application of Ayurvedic medicine in a professional context

-- Assessment of therapy procedures and adaptation of therapy strategies
+• Assessment of therapy processes and adaptation of therapy strategies

-Support and meals during the internship in Birstein are already included in the training fee.
-You only have to pay for accommodation in the desired category.
+Costs: The internship is free of charge and the intensive supervision during the internship in Birstein is already included in the training fee.
+You only cover the costs for accommodation on site in the category of your choice.

 20 days in Nadiad, India

-You will experience the full scope of Ayurvedic medicine in the countries of origin, which is why a 3-week internship with Prof. Dr. S.N.
-Gupta is offered in Nadiad.
+You will experience the full scope of Ayurvedic medicine in the countries of origin.
+For this reason, a 3-week internship with Prof. Dr. S.N.
+Gupta in Nadiad is part of the entire Ayurveda medicine course.

-There, our students are intensively supervised and supported in their learning process.
+Our students are intensively supervised there and supported in their learning process.
 In this Ayurveda hospital with approx. 150 beds, patients with a wide variety of illnesses, including serious ones, are treated, so that experience with Ayurveda medicine is possible on a broad level.

-Our Indian partners expect students to start their internship at the end of their training.
+Our Indian partners expect students to have a good level of knowledge and therefore only start their internship at the end of their training.

 Costs in Nadiad